ahauser16/jobly-server/readme.md

 - Getting information on a user, updating, or deleting a user should only be permitted either by an admin, or by that user.

 As before, write tests for this carefully.

+### Admin Authorization Refactor Plan

+1. Refactor `auth.js` (middleware) by adding an `ensureAdmin` function and add tests to `auth.test.js` as well.
+2. Implement the `ensureAdmin` function into the `companies.js` and `users.js` (routes) and add tests to `companies.test.js` and `users.test.js` as well.
+3. Create a new route in `auth.js` (routes) specifically for users to register with admin privileges that is protected by the `ensureAdmin` and `ensureLoggedIn` middleware which ensures that only existing admin users can create new admin users.
+Add necessary tests to `auth.test.js` (routes) as well.
+4. Update the `users.js` routes to ensure that the `user.js` routes are protected appropriately and allow admin users to create new users, including admin users.
+   - [x] `router.post("/", ensureLoggedIn, ensureAdmin, async function (req, res, next) {`
+5. NB-> an issue with the aforementioned approach is that if a new admin can only be added by an existing admin but there are zero admins due to the application being in its "infancy" then how do we create the "Prime Admin"?
+I decided to create a temporary admin creation route in `auth.js` (routes) that allows the creation of an admin user without requiring an existing admin.
+This route should be removed or disabled after the initial setup.
+  - I realize the application came with a test admin that was seeded by the installation steps but I wanted to attempt to solve the issue on my own without altering the original `sql` files.
+6. Refactoring `users.js` to achieve the new authentication & admin related criteria will require the following:
+   1. **Ensure that creating users is only permitted by admins**: This is already implemented with the `ensureAdmin` middleware on the `POST /` route.
+   2. **Ensure that registration remains open to everyone**: This is handled by the `auth.js` routes and does not need changes in `users.js`.
+   3. **Ensure that getting the list of all users is only permitted by admins**: Add the `ensureAdmin` middleware to the `GET /` route.
+   4. **Ensure that getting information on a user, updating, or deleting a user is only permitted either by an admin or by that user**: Create a new middleware function `ensureCorrectUserOrAdmin` to check if the user is either the correct user or an admin.
+This will require tests as well.

 [Back to TOC](#jobly-table-of-contents)